Safety and security

 A large proportion of the population has access to arms under the government of Eritrea’s civilian militia programme.
 We have no evidence that these weapons have increased the threat of violent crime.

 The FCO advise against all travel within 25km of Eritrea’s border with Ethiopia with the exception of the town of Senafe.
-The border with Ethopia remains closed, and in most places is neither marked nor obvious.
-There have been serious border clashes between Eritrea and Ethiopia in the past.
-Tensions remain high and there is a risk of further violence.
+Though relations with Ethopia have improved the border remains closed, and in most places is neither marked nor obvious.

 The FCO advise against all travel within 25 km of Eritrea’s border with Djibouti.
 In 2008 there was fighting between Djibouti and Eritrea after an incursion of Eritrean forces into the disputed Djibouti border region.
 The situation remains unresolved.